Pentagon probe finds training, command issues in Niger ambush - Journal du Cameroun

 Pentagon officials also published a detailed, 10-minute reconstruction of the ambush itself, which started as the US-Nigerien eight-vehicle convoy headed out the remote village of Tongo Tongo, having stopped there for water.

-The troops were not even wearing body armor when the assault first started, and had to stop their convoy to don it.
+The troops were not even wearing body armor when the assault first began, and had to stop their convoy to don it.

 Enemy fire was initially light, but quickly intensified as jihadists surged through a wooded area alongside the convoy.